 A Brain-Changer: How Stress Redesigns our Decision-Making

-Workplace stress is commonplace, but research shows the damaging effect it can have on our long-term decision making and goal seeking behaviour.
+Workplace stress is commonplace, but research shows the damaging effect it can have on our long-term decision making and goal seeking behavior.

-Three Thought Patterns Which Let Advertisers Influence You on Social Media
+Three Thought Patterns That Let Advertisers Influence You on Social Media

 How (and and to what end) might advertisers be aiming to manipulate us on social media?